 Intention, Purpose and Brand Identity

-What is the purpose behind branding your business?
-What is the desired effect that you want to achieve with your brand?
+What’s the purpose behind branding your business?
+What effect do you want it to have?

-When developing a brand identity, a good starting point is to identify your brand's intention.
+When developing a brand identity, a good starting point is to think about intention.

-A brand's intention can include things like conveying a certain image or message to consumers, differentiating you and/or your company from the competition, or creating an emotional connection with your target audience.
+A brand’s intention might be about conveying a certain image or message, differentiating you from others in your space, or creating an emotional connection with the people you want to reach.

-In this sense, intention is the underlying promise that a brand makes to its customers, and it's this promise that it stands for.
+In that sense, intention is the underlying promise a brand makes — the thing it stands for.

-In her book, How to Style Your Brand, Fiona Humberstone, a brand consultant specialising in brand strategy and visual identity design, discusses the importance of understanding a brand's intention and using that understanding to guide the development of its visual identity.
+In her book How to Style Your Brand, Fiona Humberstone talks about the importance of understanding this intention and using it to guide the development of a brand’s visual identity.

-When it comes to the use of photography in a brand's visual identity, she emphasises the importance of carefully curated, high-quality imagery to effectively communicate your brand's message stating that, “photography plays a huge role in your brand identity.
-From your website and blog to packaging stationary, marketing literature and everything in-between, images that capture the essence of your business are a real asset to your brand.”
+“Photography plays a huge role in your brand identity.
+From your website and blog to packaging, stationery, marketing literature and everything in between, images that capture the essence of your business are a real asset to your brand.”

-And in an endpoint I wholeheartedly endorse (okay, yes, I’m biased but it’s true) she says, “Enjoy the process: beautiful photographs really unlock your creativity and transform your design.
-In a nutshell, if you want to create a strong first impression, “invest in beautiful imagery”.
+“Enjoy the process: beautiful photographs really unlock your creativity and transform your design.
+In a nutshell, if you want to create a strong first impression, invest in beautiful imagery.”

 Previous